The European market potential for candles

 2. What makes Europe an interesting market for candles?

-The COVID-19 pandemic and the war in Ukraine continue to disrupt international trade.
-Rising oil prices may limit the demand for paraffin candles.
-At the same time, people are focusing more on the home, and trends like wellness and “home sweet home” due to the lockdowns.
-Candles fit in with these trends by providing dim light and fragrance to enhance the ambience.
-This may partially (or fully) compensate for the negative effects of the cost-of-living crisis.
-For more drivers of demand, see ‘which trends offer opportunities?’ below.
+The COVID-19 pandemic and the war in Ukraine have disrupted international trade, affecting the costs and availability of raw materials, energy and transport.
+At the same time, lockdowns have led to an increased focus on the home and trends like wellness and ‘home sweet home’.
+Candles fit in with these trends by providing ambience-enhancing dim lighting and fragrance.
+This may (at least partially) compensate for the pressure that the cost of living crisis puts on consumer spending.
+For more drivers of demand, see the section on trends.

 Tip:

-3. Which European countries offer most opportunities for candles?
+3. Which European countries offer the most opportunities for candles?

 The larger Western European economies are the main importers of candles.
 However, importers in these countries generally sell their products across Europe.
 Your best strategy therefore is to focus on a particular segment, rather than a specific country.